forj-oss/rhash/README.md

-# Recursive Hash
+# Recursive Hash of Hashes/Arrays

-Recursive Hash is a set of tools which facilitate data structured as tree of Hash or Array to be set and get.
+SubHash is a set of tools which facilitate data structured as tree of Hash or Array to be set and get.

+Imagine you have a yaml file to load.
+If your yaml file is well structured, it will be stored in memory as Hash of Hashes, or even Arrays or any kind of type recognized by ruby.

+So, if you want to access a data in a strong tree of hash, how do you write this?

+    puts data[key_l1][key_l2][key_l3][mykey]
+    => myvalue

+What's happen if key\_l1 doesn't exist? or exist but contains a nil or any other value instead of a Hash?
+An exception is generated.
+So, you need to add exception to avoid this.

+But your code may become a little complex if you need to check if those layers exists or not...

+So, imagine that instead of that, you do:

+    puts data.rh_get(key_l1, key_l2, key_l3, mykey)

+Interesting, right?

+Imagine the set, now:

+    data.rh_set(MyNewValue, key_l1, key_l2, key_l3, mykey)

+Seems easier, right?

+And you can check if keys exists, as well as until which level of Hash, I found the path to my key:

+    data.rh_exist?(key_l1, key_l2, key_l3, mykey)
+    => true/false

+    data.rh_lexist?(key_l1, key_l2, key_l3, mykey)
+    => can be 0, 1, 2 ,3 or 4, depending on the path existence to access mykey...

-It provides following functions to the Ruby Hash object:
+If you think this can help you, subhash provides the following functions to the Ruby Hash/Array object:

 - Hash.rh\_get
 - Hash.rh\_set